danphenderson/danphenderson/README.md

-## Cum Laude Applied/Computational Mathematics B.S. & Computer Science minor.
+## B.S.
+Cum Laude Applied/Computational Mathematics & Computer Science minor.

-### Michigan Technological University 2021
+### Michigan Technological University Class of 2021, Seeking a Junior Software Development Oppurtunity

 ----

-__Seeking a Junior Software Development Oppurtunity__

 I am a recent addition to the github community and many of my repositories are previous projects.